johnhanks1/jekyll_example/README.md

 9. Name role **CodeBuildDemo**
 10. Click **Create Role**

+Create a KeyPair

+1. Navigate to EC2 console
+2. Click **Key Pair** on the left
+3. Click **Create Key Pair**
+4. Save Keypair on desktop

-Create Jenkins Server:
+Create Jenkins Server

 1. Navigate to CloudFormation Console
 2. Click **Create Stack**
 3. Click **Specify an Amazon S3 template URL** and use `https://s3.amazonaws.com/proberts-public/jenkins_build.yaml`
-4. Fill in each value for the template and create the stack.
-5. You will receive the password to login to your jenkins host on your phone.
+4. Set **Stack Name**
+5. Set **SSHKey** to keypair from above
+6. Set **Subnet** to a public subnet
+7. Set **VPC** to a vpc that is part of that subnet
-6. Navigate to EC2 and find the instance name Jenkins public DNS
+9. Navigate to EC2 and find the instance name Jenkins public DNS
-7. Connect to the dns at port 8080
+10. Connect to the dns at port 8080

-Replace values in walk through with customer values
-* #{region} -> region you would like to create resources in
-* #{account-id} -> your account id
-* #{project-name} -> AWSCodeBuildProject name such as CodeBuildJekyllExample

-Assume customer has a working Jenkins server.
+11. SSH onto jenkins box to get the password

 ## Setup Github repo
 Create a new repository